-The County Court hears and determines approximately 80 adoptions each year.
+The County Court hears and determines approximately 60 adoptions each year.

 A guardian’s report and parent’s consent are not required for adult adoptions.
 There are no adoption agencies involved in an adult adoption.
-An application is completed with supporting affidavits from the applicant and adult adoptee.

 An application must be completed with supporting affidavits from the applicant and adoptee.

 In adult adoption forms where they refers to the 'child', this is the person being adopted.